 “Any sufficiently advanced technology is indistinguishable from magic.”
 Arthur.
 C. Clarke

 This image shows PMC in its various states.

 The top left image shows it in its clay from drying.

 The top right image shows it just after firing.

 The bottom left shows it after being hand brushed and the final image shows it after having a patina applied and then being hand sanded.

 Precious Metal Clay is a most wondrous material, so close to magic that Arthur C Clarke would no doubt consider it proof of his assertion.
 This material begins its life in the hands of creators as clay, it can be hand sculpted or formed with moulds and stamps.
 It is then fired, either in a kiln or with a blow torch, to become pure metal.
 I have no doubt that many of the alchemists of the past would have blown their scientifically excited tops to see this material in action.

 As an artist it gives me the freedom to create my own elements for jewellery, as well as one-of-a-kind, hand sculpted deity and animal totems, and pieces created from moulds i take from rocks and plants in special places.

 All the elements i make are hand made either by being hand sculpted as a one of a kind pieces; or made using my own handmade moulds or stamps.
-They are then fired with a blow torch, or in the kiln.
-They are then hand brushed to remove fire scale.
-The final part of the process is ageing which is done using patina, and then hand sanded to highlight certain parts of the piece.
+They are then fired in the kiln, cleaned with natural citric acid to remove fire scale.
+Then finally they are 'aged' which is done using patina, i then hand sand, polish and burnish each piece.